keygen-sh/keygen-portal/SPEC.md

 - **Environments**: Environments (e.g., production, QA, development) for data siloing.
 Environment selection via a dropdown that updates the `Keygen-Environment` header for API calls.
+  - Switching environments may prompt for reauthentication, i.e. a login modal may be required.

 ### Metrics